Your Android phone contains a lot of sensitive personal information – you need to protect it with a powerful, secure VPN.

 If you’re looking for a VPN service without any sort of restrictions or limitations, check out our best premium VPNs for Android.

-If there are any extra privacy features such as a kill switch or protection against DNS and IPv6 leaks, make sure to turn these on before you connect.
+If there are any extra privacy features such as a VPN kill switch or protection against DNS and IPv6 leaks, make sure to turn these on before you connect.
 If it’s possible to manually select your VPN protocol, we’d recommend opting for OpenVPN.

 To save yourself from fiddly manual configuration, make sure you choose a VPN with a user-friendly app that you can download straight onto your Android device.